 There are many reasons an investor may take out a crypto loan.
 Hodling is a common strategy, but idle assets do little for crypto investors while they wait for the moon.
 A crypto loan can help increase your liquidity without depleting the assets you hold.

 It depends on the type of loan you're taking out and whether you're getting a crypto loan with or without collateral.
 We'll cover both.

 Let's say you hold 1 BTC.
 You're waiting for BTC to hit 100K to sell and you're confident it's going to get there eventually.
 But you need liquidity now and don't want to sell your BTC.
 You can use your 1 BTC as collateral to get a loan.
-Many large centralized crypto exchanges like Binance and Coinbase offer this service with a wide range of cryptocurrencies, loan terms and interest rates.
+Many large centralized crypto exchanges like Binance and Coinbase offer this service with a wide range of cryptocurrencies, loan terms, and interest rates.

 With crypto loans with collateral - you'll often need to overcollateralize, meaning you'll need to lock up more crypto than the overall value of your loan.
 This is due to the volatility of cryptocurrencies and protects the lender from the value of the borrowed crypto falling below the value of the loan.

-Unsecured lending sprung up as a result of DeFi protocols advancing.
+Crypto loans without collateral sprung up as a result of DeFi protocols.
 There are many unsecured DeFi lending protocols - but they all work in a fairly similar way in that they use smart contracts (code) to execute loan terms and conditions.